Anybody2007/Anybody2007/README.md

 ---

-## ⚙️ My Automation Philosophy

-If an engineer has to perform the same task repeatedly, I start asking:

-**Can Python automate it?**
-**Does the platform expose an API?**
-**Can Ansible make it repeatable?**
-**Can validation prevent human error?**

-I’m particularly interested in automation that helps with:
+## ⚙️ I’m particularly interested in automation that helps with:

 * 🌐 Network device configuration
 * 🔥 Firewall and security automation